Jmh0527/UAR/README.md

 ```

 ## Reconstruct Real Images
-We use vae in stable diffusion to reconstruct images, you can also use other generative models.
+We use vae in stable diffusion to reconstruct images.
+You can also use other generative models.
 ```bash
 git lfs install
 git clone https://huggingface.co/CompVis/stable-diffusion-v1-4